phacts/bitlisten/README.md

-## BitListen - Bitcoin Transaction Visualizer ##
+## BitListen.Cash - Bitcoin Cash Transaction Visualizer ##

-Current version hosted at [**BitListen.com**](http://bitlisten.com/).
-Project formerly known as "Listen to Bitcoin" (ListenToBitcoin.com has been sold.)
+Current version hosted at [**BitListen.cash**](https://bitlisten.cash/).
+Project forked from [**BitListen.com**](http://bitlisten.com/).

-Realtime Bitcoin transaction visualizer written in HTML/Javascript.
-See and hear new transactions and blocks as they propagate through the Bitcoin Network.
+Realtime Bitcoin Cash transaction visualizer written in HTML/Javascript.
+See and hear new transactions and blocks as they propagate through the Bitcoin Cash Network.

 ### Building ###